okeanosthedev/undetected-chrome-drive/README.md

+# An update is going to come near 10-15th of October

 # Undetected-chrome-drive 4.3.0

 A node module coded by a module in python (https://github.com/ultrafunkamsterdam/undetected-chromedriver) implementation javascript.
 Chromedriver patch which does not trigger anti-bot services like Distill Network / Imperva / DataDome / Botprotect.io Automatically downloads the driver binary and patches it.